ev3lessons/ev3lessons.github.io/corevalues/_posts/2017-10-22-Fit-in-Hoop.markdown

 language: "en"
 keywords: "corevalue team_building"
 image: "/images/Butler/Passion/1/img/3.png"
-title: "Fitting in a Hoola Hoop"
+title: "Fitting in a Hula Hoop"
 minidescription: "This is a team building activity where the entire team must fit in a small area."
 sidetitle: ""
 side: ""